1. Ever since our accident the insurance company has been calling. Should I give a statement?

 Answer: Wrongful death claimants generally include the surviving spouse, members of your household, parents being supported, any other minor dependants, and all of the children even if grown and living away.

-If you would like to schedule a free initial consultation, call my office today at 559-713-0159 or contact me online.
-If you are incapacitated or unable to visit our offices, I would be glad to stop by your home on my way home from work.
+If you would like to schedule a free initial consultation, call our office today at 559-713-0159 or contact us online.
+If you are incapacitated or unable to visit our offices, we would be glad to stop by your home on my way home from work.

 Find answers to some of the most often-asked questions regarding personal injury.